 They are the able-bodied ones who are the “shirkers” of society, using others and the government for money so they do not have to work.

-They are public workers who are on the take.
+They are politicians and public workers who are on the take.
 A bribe is being willing to take money for illegal activities compromises one’s integrity.

 The telemarketers and scam salespeople who over-sell inferior products for their own financial gain.
 They are the paparazzi and others who prey on famous people.